developingAlex/emoji-dos2/README.md

+# Alex notes:

+1. A lot of new material covered this class, see the commits for step by step changes made in class

+# default react README content:

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>